dreamworkerln/StarGame/readme.md

 Difficulty levels

-Set one that fit you skill in config.ini
+Set one that fit you skill in config.ini (app.rank=N)

 1 - NEVER PLAYED
 2 - NOVICE